Fergie-B/OOO-2/README.md

 1. In your Github Repository click on the Settings link in the tob sub navbar
 2. In the left sidebar click on the Pages link
 3. Select your branch as 'Main' and 'Root'
-4. The Webpage will generate and you will receive a message stating "Your site is published at"
+4. The Webpage was generated and a message was received stating "Your site is published at [Live Webpage](https://fergie-b.github.io/OOO-2/)"

 To fork a repository, follow these steps:
 1. Navigate to the chosen repository